miker704/Strife/patches2.md

 - Backed up deprecated dm servers controller to deprecated folder.
 - Removed the creation of the default dm Message welcoming either group members or other user when creating a dmServer as the new first dm message containers on the front end replace the need for this.
 - Added Server banner attachment to server modal.rb
-- Added Server invite banner attachment to server modal.rb
+- Added Server invite splash attachment to server modal.rb
+- Added backend function to change and remove server banner attachments.

 ### Front-End Changes